Extreme Movie

 Extreme Movie (formerly Parental Guidance Suggested; known as Hotdogs & Doughnuts: An Extreme Movie in Australia) is a 2008 American satirical sex comedy film composed of sketches focusing on teen sex.
 Adam Jay Epstein and Andrew Jacobson direct, with segments co-written by Saturday Night Live performers Will Forte, Andy Samberg, and writers Akiva Schaffer, Jorma Taccone, Phil Lord and Christopher Miller.
-The ensemble cast includes Frankie Muniz, Ryan Pinkston, Jamie Kennedy, Danneel Harris, Andy Milonakis, Matthew Lillard, Rob Pinkston and Michael Cera.
+The ensemble cast includes Kevin Hart, Frankie Muniz, Ryan Pinkston, Jamie Kennedy, Danneel Harris, Andy Milonakis, Matthew Lillard, Rob Pinkston and Michael Cera.

 Plot

 The film is a series of vignettes with Matthew Lillard's sex advice intercut within every couple segments.
-Mike (Ryan Pinkston) tries to impress his crush, Stacy (Cherilyn Wilson).
-Fred (Michael Cera) meets a girl (Joanna Garcia) online and they arrange for "menacing action", only for Fred to break into the wrong apartment.
-The promiscuous Betty (Ashley Schneider) going to the "next level" (kinkier and more outrageous sexual adventures) with Chuck (Frankie Muniz), and later Fred.
-Justin (Andy Milonakis) buys a vibrating vagina and falls in love with it, all the time while crushing on another girl; the vibrating vagina has a personality of its own and commits "suicide" when Justin rejects it.
+Mike tries to impress his crush, Stacy.
+Fred meets a girl online and they arrange for "menacing action", only for Fred to break into the wrong apartment.
+The promiscuous Betty going to the "next level" (kinkier and more outrageous sexual adventures) with Chuck, and later Fred.
+Justin buys a vibrating vagina and falls in love with it, all the time while crushing on another girl; the vibrating vagina has a personality of its own and commits "suicide" when Justin rejects it.

 A Real Sex-esque skit where a girl admits to having sex with two black men on camera.
-Two guys, Barry and Leon (Kevin Hart and Jermaine Williams), create a woman on their computer, only for her to run wild.
+Two guys, Barry and Leon, create a woman on their computer, only for her to run wild.

-Jessica (Rheagan Wallace), in an attempt to become horny, puts her vibrating cell phone in her vagina, only for it to fall in.
-Len (Ben Feldman) wakes up to find a girl and another guy (Jamie Kennedy) in his bed, and his parents home as well; the whole thing turns out to be a hidden camera bi sexual show.
+Jessica, in an attempt to become horny, puts her vibrating cell phone in her vagina, only for it to fall in.
+Len wakes up to find a girl and another guy in his bed, and his parents home as well; the whole thing turns out to be a hidden-camera bisexual show.

-Sex education teacher Mr. Matthews (John P. Farley) teaches his class with no rules and a lot of embarrassment, usually centering on Mike.
-Ronny (Hank Harris), obsessed with Abraham Lincoln, creates a time machine and travels back in time to have sex with Lincoln (Ed Trotta).
+Sex education teacher Mr. Matthews teaches his class with no rules and a lot of embarrassment, usually centering on Mike.
+Ronny, obsessed with Abraham Lincoln, creates a time machine and travels back in time to have sex with Lincoln.